 The Jerusalem Botanical Gardens is a gem in the heart of Jerusalem.
-It serves as an education, learnign and research center, holds a diverse collection of plants from around the world which are displayed geographically and is a destination for tourism, recreation and cultural events.
-At around 30 acres, the Jerusalem Botanical Gardens is the largest in Israel and holds Israel’s largest collection of live plants from around the world exhibiting them by geographical origin.
-There are over 6,000 species and varieties of plants from around the world growing in the garden displayed in 6 phyto-geographical sections – Southern Africa, Europe, North America, Australia, South-East and Central Asia and the Mediterranean.
+It serves as an education, learning and research center, holds a diverse collection of plants from around the world which are displayed geographically and is a destination for tourism, recreation and cultural events.
+At around 30 acres, the Jerusalem Botanical Gardens is the largest in Israel.
+There are over 6,000 species and varieties of plants from around the world – Israel’s largest collection of live plants – displayed in 6 phyto-geographical sections – Southern Africa, Europe, North America, Australia, South-East and Central Asia and the Mediterranean.
 The sections simulate the landscapes of these areas and so there is always something blooming at the Jerusalem Botanical Gardens.

 Its aim is to inspire and instill mindful custodianship of plant diversity within the environmental context as a basis for our physical and cultural existence.
 The Jerusalem Botanical Gardens attracts people from all backgrounds for educational, scientific, cultural and recreational activities related to botany, horticulture, agriculture and environmental protection.
 The Gardens’ staff works to influence public policy in these fields.

 The Jerusalem Botanical Gardens focuses its efforts in three areas: